-I presented on my book at a seminar on dual-class stock for the International Trade Law Research Circle and Institute of Advanced Legal Studies at the University of Macau in January 2022.
+I was the keynote speaker at a seminar on dual-class stock for the International Trade Law Research Circle and Institute of Advanced Legal Studies at the University of Macau in January 2022.

-I will be presenting on the book at the Max Planck Institute for Comparative and International Private Law Conference in Hamburg in May 2022.
+I presented on the book at the Max Planck Institute for Comparative and International Private Law Conference in Hamburg in May 2022.